rohan-v8rma/Java-Juggernaut/README.md

     catch(Exception ex) {
       System.out.println(ex.getMessage());

-      // This returns the Throwable which caused the current exception System.out.println(ex.getCause());
+      // getCause returns the Throwable which caused the current exception.
+      // The pre-defined toString function is called over here.
+      System.out.println(ex.getCause());

       // The message of the cause Throwable